carbon-language/carbon-lang/docs/design/control_flow/return.md

 An empty tuple `()` is special, and similar to C++'s `void` returns.
 When a function has no specified return type, its return type is implicitly `()`.
 `return` must not have an expression argument in this case.
+It also has an implicit `return;` at the end of the function.
 For example:

 ```carbon
 // No return type is specified, so this returns `()` implicitly.